1

 Taxicab services are a Health First Colorado benefit when the member's medical or physical condition precludes the use of member-purchased public or private transportation, or other less costly modes of Health First Colorado transportation.
 The SDE is responsible for ensuring documentation from the member's medical professional indicates, in writing, the member is unable to use less costly modes of NEMT services (e.g., mileage reimbursement, bus tickets).
 Mileage shall be paid for the shortest trip length in miles as determined by an internet-based map, trip planner, or other Global Positioning System (GPS).

-Taxicab service is not a mobility vehicle, however, a taxi company may also have an MCT permit or luxury limousine authority from the PUC and may operate its vehicles under that authority as mobility / ambulatory vehicles.
+Taxicab service is not a mobility vehicle; however, a taxi company may also have an MCT permit or luxury limousine authority from the PUC and may operate its vehicles under that authority as mobility / ambulatory vehicles.
 In this case, the taxi company agrees to the Health First Colorado reimbursement for mobility /ambulatory vehicles.
-(See Mobility/Ambulatory Vehicles)
+Refer to the Mobility/Ambulatory Vehicle section.

 Back to Top